 Floors including sub-floors

 Repair category 1

-Notes Some creaky and uneven flooring noted in areas.
-Normal weathering noted to the painted timber floorboards.
+Notes No significant defects noted within the limitations of the inspection.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for

-their age and purpose.
+The kitchen fittings are generally in adequate condition for their age and type although future upgrading may be seen as desirable.

 Chimney breasts and fireplaces

-Repair category 2
+Repair category 1

 Notes The gas fire was not tested.
-We have been informed by the vendor this has been disconnected.
-Remaining fireplaces have been blocked over and we presume adequately vented.
+A copy of servicing history documentation should be obtained prior to purchase.
+This is assumed to be in order.
+The remaining fireplaces have been removed and we assume adequately vented.

-☑ Internal decorations
+Internal decorations

 Repair category 1

 Notes The property appears in fair decorative order although it is recognised that on taking occupancy home owners may consider redecoration.